RooneyMcNibNug/FOIA/README.md

 Subfolders of responsive documents respective to public records requests I have made (on the state and federal levels)

 ### Python and Shell Scripts
-Some pieces of code in `.py` and `.sh` to handle MuckRock request automation, data wrangling, and other FOIA-related work (see comments within)
+Some pieces of code in `.py`, `.pl`, and `.sh` files to handle MuckRock request automation, data wrangling, and other FOIA-related work (see comments within)